16. Environments and evaluation (*)#

 However, the first expression is acceptable

-only if the name
+only if name

 is syntactically valid.